slyfox1186/script-repo/README.md

     - **Main Menu:**
       1. **Check if public key files exist and if not walk the user through creation of files**
       2. **Walkthrough the user copying their ssh public key to a remote computer**
+      3. **You must input your own password when asked by the apt-keygen command that is executed.
+This is to keep your security strong!**
 ```
 wget -qO ssh-keys.sh https://ssh-keys.optimizethis.net; bash ssh-keys.sh
 ```